Wall Sill Plate Repair For Our Leaning Foundation

 However, my dad discovered that our home’s builders used two 2×4’s on top of our foundation instead.
 So the outer 2×4 board, which the upper wall is secured into, has slid 3″ off the foundation, leaving only 1″ left!

 Unfortunately, the remaining 1″ of this outer board is what’s holding much of the weight of the wall above it.
 Which isn’t nearly enough support.
-This overhanging sill plate board has now split, cracked, and separated in some places along this wall.
+This overhanging wall sill plate board has now split, cracked, and separated in some places along this wall.

-Current state of our foundation: Tilted foundation with a split and overhanging sill plate, and unattached anchor bolts
+Current state of our foundation: Tilted foundation with a split and overhanging wall sill plate, and unattached anchor bolts

 In this process, the bolts that should be anchoring the sill plate (and the whole structure above) to the foundation have broken off in four places.